 Let's Talk Shop with Molly from Oliver Bonas

 I learned so much about the creative process and how to stay current from Molly and its so interesting to hear how a large chain like Oliver Bonas work and maintain their sense of style and uniqueness.

 Molly is very passionate about the business and I really think this comes across in this episode.

-Let's Talk Shop with Catherine from Future Retail
+Let's Talk Shop with Catherine from The Resilient Retail Club

 I invited Catherine on the show as we do quite a bit of work together and we always learn something new when we work with our clients.
 In this episode, we spoke about how to create a product plan and why it's a good idea to have one.